costvine/container/README.md

 ## Tools Included

+In addition to everything installed in the base image, this container includes:

-- Astral's uv Python installer/package manager
+- Astral's Python installer/package manager, uv
 - Python
 - Poetry
 - Node Version Manager (nvm)
-- NodeJS (node)
+- NodeJS (node) and the Node Package Manager (npm)
 - PNPM
 - Google Cloud SDK (gcloud)
 - Google Cloud Storage FUSE
 - Google Cloud SQL Proxy
 - Postgres client (psql)
+- Libraries required to build many things from source

+The extra libraries are not currently used by the container itself.

 ## Support